 - A transcript of records from the university attended, listing subjects and duration and examinations taken.
 Such documentation (in the original language) must be accompanied by a translation into Danish or English made by the university in question or the authority issuing the certificate or by a certified translator.

-- Dentist's Authorization
+- Authorization as a dentist

 - Documentation of Postgraduate and Continuing Education